 - Subsidies represent an important instrument used to pursue policy goals.
-Many transport modes and services are capital intensive, and thus policies seeking to promote services or infrastructure that the private sector is unwilling or unable to provide may be made commercially viable with the aid of subsidies.
+Many transport modes and services are capital intensive, and thus policies seeking to promote services or infrastructure that the private sector is unwilling or unable to provide may be made commercially viable with subsidies.
 Private railroad companies in the Nineteenth Century received large land grants and cash payments from governments anxious to promote rail services.
 In the United States, the Jones Act, which seeks to protect and sustain a US-flagged merchant fleet, subsidizes ship construction in US shipyards.
-Indirect subsidies were offered to the air carriers of many countries in the early years of commercial aviation through the awarding of mail contracts.
-Dredging of ship channels and the provision of other marine services such as pilotage and navigation aids are subsidies to facilitate shipping.
-Most public transit systems are subsidized to provide mobility since full cost recovery would make fares unaffordable to the poorer segments of the population.
+Indirect subsidies were offered to the air carriers of many countries in the early years of commercial aviation by awarding mail contracts.
+Dredging of ship channels and providing other marine services such as pilotage and navigation aids are subsidies to facilitate shipping.
+Most public transit systems are subsidized to provide mobility since full-cost recovery would make fares unaffordable to the poorer segments of the population.
 Both public ownership and subsidies represent instruments that require the financial involvement of governments.
 Revenue generation is becoming an increasingly important instrument in transport policy.

-- Labor regulations pertaining to conditions of employment, training, and certification may not be directed purposefully at influencing transport.
-Still, as a policy, they may exert a significant effect on the industry since it has an impact on its operating costs.
+- Labor regulations pertaining to employment, training, and certification conditions may not be directed purposefully at influencing transport.
+Still, as a policy, they may exert a significant effect on the industry since it impacts its operating costs.

 - Safety and operating standards, such as speed limits, may have a similar effect.
 The restrictions on limiting the number of hours a truck driver may work may be instituted for safety reasons and to enhance the working conditions of drivers.
 Still, they shape the economics of truck transport.
-In the same fashion, speed limits help fix the distance of daily trips that one driver may undertake, thereby shaping the rate structure of the trucking industry.
+Similarly, speed limits help fix the distance of daily trips that one driver may undertake, thereby shaping the rate structure of the trucking industry.

 A common issue concerning policy instruments is that they may have unintended consequences, particularly if they are indirect effects.
 For instance, taxation and subsidies could influence one mode to the advantage of others, even if they are more efficient.
-There is a risk that the selection of a proper alternative is the outcome of a policy decision instead of market forces.
+There is a risk that selecting a proper alternative is the outcome of a policy decision instead of market forces.